xamionex/game-launcher/README.md

 ## RAM disk (`-R`)

 When enabled and the current directory is under a Steam `.../common/...` path, the game directory is copied into a tmpfs mount, bind mounted in place, and synced back/unmounted on exit.
-These steps use `sudo` for mount, rsync, and umount, exactly as the original script did.
+These steps use `sudo` for mount, rsync, and umount.
 Without `-R`, setup is skipped.

 ## Mods (`-u`)

 Each `-u "command"` runs in the background via `bash -c`.
 With logging enabled, each mod gets its own log file next to the main log.
 With `-e`, mod processes are terminated when the wrapper exits.

 ## Development